dhenkes/vue2-ace/README.md

 import 'brace/theme/chrome'
 ```

-Register the component in the Vue options
+Register the component in the Vue options.

 ```
 components: {